 Lead Agency: Public Works

 Supporting Agencies: OEM

 Hazard(s) of Concern: Dam Failure, Drought, Earthquake, Extreme Temperature, Flood, Severe Weather, Severe Winter Weather, Wildfire

 Description of the Problem: Major disaster events can result in large amounts of debris that overwhelm normal trash collection operations.
 Depending on the amount generated, temporary staging areas for debris collection may be needed.
 The municipality does not have a disaster debris management plan in place.
-During a disaster that results in debris, the municipality A plan with outlined responsibilities is needed to adequately address post-disaster cleanup operations.
+During a disaster that results in debris, a plan with outlined responsibilities is needed to adequately address post-disaster cleanup operations.

-Description of the Solution: The municipality will develop a disaster of establish procedures and guidelines coordinated, environmentally responsible will identify responsibilities for execution permitted temporary collection areas. for managing disaster debris in a e, and cost-effective manner.
-The plan
+Description of the Solution: The municipality will develop a disaster debris management plan.
+This plan will establish procedures and guidelines for managing disaster debris in a coordinated, environmentally responsible, and cost-effective manner.
+The plan will identify responsibilities for execution of the plan.
+The plan will align with permitted temporary collection areas.

 Estimated Cost: Staff time

 Potential Funding Sources: Municipal budget

 Implementation Timeline: Within 5 years

 Goals: 5, 6

 Benefits: The action will result in increased quicker and more efficient cleanup after disaster events.

 Impact on Socially Vulnerable Populations: N/A

 Impact on Future Development: N/A

 Impact on Critical Facilities/Lifelines: N/A

 Impact on Capabilities: The action will result in increased post disaster capabilities.

 Climate Change Considerations: Climate change may result in an increase in the frequency and severity of weather-related disaster events.
 This action will increase the capabilities to respond to these events.

 Mitigation Category: Local Plans and Regulations

 CRS Category: Emergency Services

 Priority: Medium

 Action Evaluation

 Alternatives: No Action -

 Rely on federal cleanup These services may or may not be available